flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 ### Boarding Music
 If enabled music will be played during boarding.

-- PTU Audible in Cockpit (unrealistic):
+## Realism

+### PTU

-    - Allows the PTU to be heard in the cockpit which in real life is not the case.
-But many people are used to this sound as it is very audible in the passenger cabin.
+The PTU is generally not heard in the cockpit.
+As a passenger we understand people may be used to this sound as it is very audible in the passenger cabin.

+We have added a toggle to allow the PTU to be heard in the cockpit which in real life is not the case.

+## Engine and Wind

 - Exterior Master Volume:
     - Volume for sounds audible when in external views.